-While methanol for power generation and GTL are both variations on the traditional uses to which Trinidad and Tobago gas has been put, the 'new wave' of gas development mentioned earlier is focusing on extending the existing primary chemical route further down the value chain within the country itself.
+The 'new wave' of gas development mentioned earlier is focusing on extending the existing primary chemical route further down the value chain within the country itself.

 The government strongly believes that more 'value added' can be obtained this way and building on what the country has already proved to be good at is the best way to enlarge the industrial and manufacturing base.